About CPIP

 - Active translation of this research to policymakers.

 The Center for Population, Inequality, and Policy was founded in 2020 to centralize the efforts of several population-related centers at UCI that were internally funded and operating independently.
-CPIP is now the sole recipient of university-level resources to support a center for the study of population sciences at UCI.
+CPIP’s founding sought to form a sum greater than its parts by expanding participation to faculty across a large number of schools and departments.
+CPIP has successfully created a robust hub for population studies at UCI that supports bringing together diverse faculty across multiple disciplines in support of research and seeking external funding.
+CPIP is the sole recipient of university-level resources to support a center for the study of population sciences at UCI.